Privacy preservation in continuous-time average consensus algorithm via deterministic additive obfuscation signals: Conclusions

 \section{Conclusions}

-In this paper, we considered the problem of preserving the privacy of the reference value of the agents in an average consensus algorithm using additive perturbation signals.
-We started our study by characterizing the set of the necessary and sufficient conditions on the admissible perturbation signals, which do not perturb the final convergence point of the algorithm.
-We assessed the privacy preservation property of the average consensus algorithm with the additive perturbation signals against internal and external malicious agents, depending on how much knowledge the malicious agents have about the necessary conditions that specify the class of signals that the agents choose their local admissible perturbation signals from.
-We showed that if the necessary conditions are fully known to the malicious agents, then a malicious internal or external agent that has access to all the transmitted input and out signals of an agent can employ an asymptotic observer to obtain the reference value of that agent.
-Next, we showed that indeed having access to all the transmitted input and out signals of an agent at all $t\in\real_{\geq0}$ is the necessary and sufficient condition for a malicious agent to identify the initial value of that particular agent.
-On the other hand, we showed that if the necessary conditions defining the locally chosen admissible perturbation signals are not fully known to the malicious agents, then the malicious agents cannot reconstruct the reference value of any other agent in the network.
+In this paper, we considered the problem of preserving the privacy of the reference value of the agents in an average consensus algorithm using additive obfuscation signals.
+We started our study by characterizing the set of the necessary and sufficient conditions on the admissible obfuscation signals, which do not perturb the final convergence point of the algorithm.
+We assessed the privacy preservation property of the average consensus algorithm with the additive obfuscation signals against internal and external eavesdroppers, depending on how much knowledge the eavesdroppers have about the necessary conditions that specify the class of signals that the agents choose their local admissible obfuscation signals from.
+We showed that if the necessary conditions are fully known to the eavesdroppers, then an internal or external eavesdropper that has access to all the transmitted input and out signals of an agent can employ an asymptotic observer to obtain the reference value of that agent.
+Next, we showed that indeed having access to all the transmitted input and out signals of an agent at all $t\in\real_{\geq0}$ is the necessary and sufficient condition for an eavesdropper to identify the initial value of that particular agent.
+On the other hand, we showed that if the necessary conditions defining the locally chosen admissible obfuscation signals are not fully known to the eavesdroppers, then the eavesdroppers cannot reconstruct the reference value of any other agent in the network.

-Our problem of interest, identifying the initial condition of the agents in the presence of unknown additive perturbation signals, appears to be related to the concept of strong observability/detectability~\cite{MH-RJP:98,MLJH:83} in control theory.
-However, our work is different from these classical results because a malicious agent has extra information given in the form of the necessary conditions on the unknown admissible perturbation signals, which it can exploit to reconstruct the initial condition of the other agents.
 Our future work includes extending our results to other multi-agent distributed algorithms such as dynamic average consensus and distributed optimization algorithms.